Kanchenjunga Base Camp Trek - Dudhkunda Adventure Treks

 8 Day 8: Trek from Gyabla to Ghunsa (3,595m)

-9Day 9: Rest day in Ghunsa
+9Day 9: Acclimatization day in Ghunsa

 10Day 10: Trek from Ghunsa to Kambachen (4,050m)